cloudfoundry/docs-dev-guide/installcf/cf.html.md

 For an instance that is running, the following data is returned:

-* started -- The time that the instance was started.
+* started -- The time that the instance was started
-* console -- The port and IP address where the instance is running.
+* console -- The port and IP address where the instance is running

 #### <a id='login'></a> login ####

 Authenticate with the target.
 If you do not supply required options on the command line, cf will prompt for them.

 <div class="command-doc">
   <pre class="terminal">$ cf login [email]</pre>